GLOBAL MARKETS-Shares, dollar gain after GDP data eases Fed fears

 said.

-The S&P 500 advance followed a gain of nearly 1 percent on
+The S&P 500 advance came on the back of a gain of nearly 1

 of new homes and consumer confidence all topped expectations.